awsdocs/aws-amplify-console-user-guide/doc_source/deploy-backend.md

    GraphQL API KEY: da2-vlthvw5qcffxzl2hibgowv3rdq
    ```

-1. Visit the Amplify Console to view the added API category\.
-Choosing the API category will allow you to navigate to the AppSync Console \(to write queries or mutations performing CRUD operations\), or the DynamoDB Console \(to view your Todo table\)\.
+1. Visit the Amplify console to view the added API category\.
+Choosing the API category will allow you to navigate to the AppSync console \(to write queries or mutations performing CRUD operations\), or the DynamoDB console \(to view your Todo table\)\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/fullstack5.png)

 1. Use the [Amplify GraphQL client](https://aws-amplify.github.io/docs/js/api#amplify-graphql-client) to write frontend code that lists and updates the todos\.
-To deploy the updates to your frontend, simply commit your code and a new build will be triggered in the Amplify Console\.
+To deploy the updates to your frontend, simply commit your code and a new build will be triggered in the Amplify console\.

 ## Next steps: Set up feature branch deployments<a name="next-steps-set-up-feature-branch-deployments"></a>